aritzolaba/Wordstrap/README.md

 ======================================================================
 v: 1.7.8

+- Added thickbox gallery support for gallery images.
+Now you can see all images of a gallery inside thickbox
+- Added attachment.php template file
 - Changed Google Font selection to a Bootstrap typeahead control, where you can type the name of any font from the extense list in google.com/webfonts
+- Some CSS improvements
 - Deleted some duplicated files in /partials
-- Some CSS improvements
 - Included a PayPal donate button in the theme options page

 v: 1.7.7